heidihendry/camelot/README.md

 Custom reports and column definitions for reports can be registered by creating a *reports module*.
 A reports module can also override existing reports and columns.

-Reports modules are Clojure files (`.clj` extension) and are stored under the subdirectory `/modules/reports` of Camelot's config directory (described above).
-If the `/modules/reports` subdirectories don't exist, you will need to create them.
+Reports modules are Clojure files (`.clj` extension) and are stored under the `modules` subdirectory of Camelot's config directory (described above).

 All modules in this directory will be loaded before each report is ran.